Skip to main content

 Candidates will also need to spend a minimum of 80 hours reading, researching, assignment writing and lesson preparation, outside the course.

 *Teaching practice is conducted with groups of English language learners at above and below Intermediate level of ability in English.
+The levels usually are A2 and B2.
+See here for more detail of level descriptors.

 In Ireland, you cannot teach in an ACELS-recognized school without a primary degree.
-ACELS is the Advisory Council for English Language Schools and they can be contacted at the website: www.acels.ie and email: info@acels.ie
+ACELS is the Advisory Council for English Language Schools and they can be contacted at their website: www.acels.ie and email: info@acels.ie

 For Cambridge, the examining body for CELTA, it is possible to teach in the UK without a primary degree and in some other countries too, although this is becoming increasingly rare.
 As a CELTA centre, we can accept people on a CELTA course if we feel they have strengths that compensate for the lack of a primary degree.